 They will give off blind reflections from the sun and keep away.
 However, you should not use mirrors as they can harm your chickens.

-While you can not stop hawks from being chicken predators, you can stop them from attacking your birds and eating them.
+While you can not stop hawks from being chicken predators, you can stop them from attacking and eating your birds.

 Protecting your chickens from hawks will increase their productivity and keep them safe.